MewsSystems/gitbook-pos-api/guidelines/responses.md

 # Responses

-After a call to an endpoint, some operations will return a JSON response like the following:
+The **Mews POS API** follows the [JSON:API specification](https://jsonapi.org/) for formatting HTTP responses. `Content-Type` is set to the JSON:API media type `application/vnd.api+json`.

+A typical JSON response looks like this:

 ```json
 {